are the most frequently asked questions

 heavy leg feather and long manes and tails

 level of maintenance.
-Care should be
+Care should be taken

-weather.
-The feather should be kept conditioned with a
+The feather should be lubricated with

 commercial hair product.
 Manes and tails